jchatel/quickmail-next-docs/campaigns/custom-fields-for-personalizing-emails.md

 - How to delete custom properties?

+- How to edit custom properties?

 - Why am I getting an error?

-## Why use properties?
+## Why Use Properties?

-Properties are placeholders that can be added to Email Steps.

-Using properties makes it easier to give your emails a personalized touch and greatly helps with email deliverability.
+Properties are placeholders that can be added to email steps to personalize your emails.
+Using properties makes it easier to give your emails a personal touch and helps improve email deliverability.

-## How to add properties to Email Steps?
+## How to Add Properties to Email Steps?

-You can add properties to the email subject or email body by heading to an email step,
+To add properties, go to an email step and click **Properties** on either the email subject or body field.
+There are several types of properties available to customize your emails.

-then clicking properties on either the email subject or the body.

-There are several properties that you can use to customize your email.

-## Lead properties
+## Lead Properties

-The lead properties are the basic way to personalize your emails.

-Using lead properties, you can mention a lead's first and/or last name, email, title, role, phone, and score.
+Lead properties are the basic way to personalize your emails.
+You can use them to include a lead's first name, last name, email, title, role, phone, and score.

 For example: